distributed-lab/web-kit/README.md

     ```bash
     yarn build
     ```
-2. Install a switch yarn to version berry in the project, to yarn be able to resolve workspace dependencies:
+2. Switch yarn to version berry in the project, to yarn be able to resolve workspace dependencies:

     ```bash
     yarn set version berry